 A guide to home security while on holiday

-It probably doesn’t seem that long ago that you were packing up the Christmas decorations for another year, but before you know it, the holiday season is here and you may be heading away on a well-deserved break!
-As Police Professionals, much of the following will come as second nature to you, but it might be handy to share with your family.
+It probably seems like a lifetime ago since your last holiday with one lockdown after another, but positive developments mean you may be heading away on that well-deserved break sooner rather than later!
+As Police professionals, much of the following will come as second nature to you, but it might be handy to share with your family.

 If you're going to be leaving your home unoccupied for more than just a few days it's important to consider some of the safety and security factors below.